LandonBayer/cantileverPrinter-/journal.md

 ---
-title: "Canteliever Printer"
+title: "Cantilever Printer"
 author: "LandonBayer"
-description: "Designing and building a custom cantelievered mini 3D printer"
+description: "Designing and building a custom cantilevered mini 3D printer"
 created_at: "2025-07-20"
 ---
 Total time spent: 23 hours

 ## **7/20/2025 Log 1: Project Goals and initial BOM**

 To start this off, I decided upon a couple design goals for this project.
-The main reason I'm doing this is just to see if I can and because the [canteliever style](https://www.youtube.com/shorts/Ux0-xS0A1uI) is very interesting.
+The main reason I'm doing this is just to see if I can and because the [cantilever style](https://www.youtube.com/shorts/Ux0-xS0A1uI) is very interesting.
 Taking advantage of this style, here are my goals:

 - Small 120 x 120mm build volume to make the printer easy to fit in to any space
 - No extrusion, use the rails as the frame